 Risk of groundwater emergence is assessed in this SFRA using JBA's 5m Groundwater Emergence Map.
-This dataset is recommended for use by the EA in the SFRA Good Practice Guide.
+This dataset is recommended for use by the EA in the SFRA Good Practice Guide2.
 Figure 4-1 shows the map covering this site and the surrounding areas and Table 4-1 explains the risk classifications.

 The risk of groundwater emergence varies within the site.
-Across the majority of the site, there is a risk of flooding to subsurface assets, but surface manifestation of groundwater is unlikely.
-Within the north of the site, there is a risk of groundwater flooding to surface and subsurface assets.
-Ground survey, including percolation testing, may be required to fully ascertain groundwater conditions at the site.
+Across the majority of the site, there is no risk of groundwater emergence.
+Groundwater conditions may therefore be suited to infiltration SuDS within these areas.
+In some areas, there is a risk of groundwater emergence to subsurface assets.
+Ground survey, including percolation testing, may be required to fully ascertain groundwater conditions within this area at the FRA stage.